Device-independent Shannon entropy certification: Results for defined inequalities

 \subsection{Braunstein-Caves inequalities}

-This type of Bell equation was introduced in \cite{PhysRevLett.61.662}.
-It is a family of Bell inequalities, parametrized by several binary measurement settings for two parties $n \geq 2$:
+This type of Bell inequality was introduced in \cite{PhysRevLett.61.662}.
+It is a family of expressions, parametrized by several binary measurement settings for two parties $n \geq 2$:

-The Tsirelson's bound equals $B_T^{BC_n} = 2n \cos(\frac{\pi}{2n})$.
+The Tsirelson's bound equals $B_{max}^{BC_n} = 2n \cos(\frac{\pi}{2n})$.
 We have run the optimization for three inequalities that are a part of this family: $BC_3$, $BC_5$, and $BC_7$.
 We have tried all twelve settings for each inequality, and we have listed those for which two bits of randomness can be certified.
 For $BC_3$ these are $(x = 1, y = 3)$, for $BC_5$ these are $(x = 4, y = 2)$ or $(x = 1, y = 4)$ and for $BC_7$ these are $(x = 4, y = 1)$ or $(x = 1, y = 5)$.

-The results for this family of protocols are presented in fig.~\ref{fig:BCn}.
-They show that BC3, the least complicated protocol, provides the highest Shannon entropy, followed by BC5 and BC7.
-However, due to the unusual change of the course of the function, for some noise levels ($p \approx 0.4$) the difference between the BC5 and BC7 is relatively small.
+The results for this family of protocols are presented in Figure~\ref{fig:BCn}.
+They show that the shortest Bell expression, BC3, provides the highest Shannon entropy, followed by BC5 and BC7.
+However, due to the unusual change of the course of the function, for some noise levels ($p \approx 0.04$), the difference between the BC5 and BC7 is relatively small.